Rasigan: Production

 Rasigan was the first film in which Vijay was credited with the prefix "Ilaya Thalapathy" (young commander-in-chief) by his father himself, an epithet by which he would be credited in the remainder of his films till Bairavaa (2017), following which it was shortened to "Thalapathy" in Mersal the same year.
 It was Vijay's third film as a lead actor, and Sanghavi's third film.
 Vijay helped her with dialogue pronunciation.
-Some of the scenes in the film like bathroom scene were inspired from the movie Saatchi which was also directed by the same director.

 Soundtrack

-The music was composed by Deva, while lyrics were written by Vaali and P. R. C. Balu.
-The audio rights were acquired by Lucky Audio and Pyramid Music.
+The music was composed by Deva.
 Vijay made his singing debut through the song "Bombay City Sukka Rotti".
-The song "Silena Silena" was based on Telugu song "Indira Mandira" from Govinda Govinda, while the song "Auto Rani" is partially lifted from another Telugu song "Amalapuram Bullodu" from Rowdy Alludu.